biggproject/biggdocs/Modelling.md

-The function divides all the samples in _k_ groups of samples, called folds (if _k_ is chosen to be equal to the size of the input dataset _n_, this is equivalent to the _Leave One Out_ strategy, where n-1 observations are used for the training set and the remaining one is used for the test set), of equal sizes (if possible).
+The function divides all the samples in _k_ groups of samples, called folds (if _k_ is chosen to be equal to the size of the input dataset _n_, this is equivalent to the _Leave One Out_ strategy, where n-1 observations are used for the training set and the remaining one is used for the test set), of approximately equal sizes.
 The prediction function is learned using _k-1_ folds, and the fold left out is used for test.

 ### Input arguments: